Dodgers vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Braves: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Atlanta Braves and Marcell Ozuna will take on the Los Angeles Dodgers and Mookie Betts on Tuesday at 7:20 PM ET, at Truist Park.
+Ronald Acuna Jr. and Freddie Freeman will be among the stars on display when the Atlanta Braves face the Los Angeles Dodgers on Wednesday at 7:20 PM ET, at Truist Park.

-Oddsmakers list the Braves as -210 favorites on the moneyline, while giving the underdog Dodgers +170 moneyline odds.
-The total is 8.5 runs for the matchup (with -105 odds to hit the over and -115 odds on the under).
+Bookmakers list the Braves as -120 moneyline favorites, while giving the underdog Dodgers +100 moneyline odds.
+The over/under for the game has been listed at 9 runs.

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.